 This 4 session Sunday school/small group curriculum is designed for middle school students.
 In an engaging way, it reinforces the idea that both the Bible and science can tell us true things about the universe around us.
 We don’t need to fear hard questions.
 The more we learn about creation, the more awe we can have of our God.
 Christians may hold different views about how creation happened, but we can discuss these things in respectful ways and in unity confess the central teachings of Scripture.

-A biology instructor, school chaplain, and a scientist are producing a free downloadable multimedia curriculum for Christian high school students.
-Four videos (and two leader’s guides) are now available on the site, with more being added in the coming months.
-Their goal is to produce 8 videos with leader’s guides which, “reassure students that the study of science is compatible with their faith and it can enhance and deepen their relationship with God.”
+A biology instructor, school chaplain, and a scientist have produced a free downloadable multimedia curriculum for Christian high school students or youth groups.
+The free curriculum includes 8 videos for download on their site: 7 videos for use with youth, along with an introductory video to help leaders begin the dialogue on these topics.
+Leader’s guides are also available.
+Their goal is to, “reassure students that the study of science is compatible with their faith and it can enhance and deepen their relationship with God.”

 This 4 session Sunday school/small group curriculum is designed for high school and young adult groups.
 Rather than taking one position on the creation/evolution debate, this resource helps students examine multiple Christian views.
 Students receive colorful newspapers in each session, filled with stories, articles, and activities that explore how science and the Bible are not at war.
 Christians can reconcile disagreements and come together as a community which affirms the core truths of our One God, the Creator of the heavens and the earth.
 Dr. Deborah Haarsma, President of BioLogos, wrote about the value of this resource and others like it in the BioLogos blog post “Engaging Science in the Life of Your Congregation.”